State of Iowa

 In addition to primarily focusing on personal injury cases and workers’ compensation cases on behalf of individuals, Chris also does civil litigation.
 In fact, Chris was one of the first lawyers in the State of Iowa to handle workers’ compensation bad faith bases, where he has obtained a number of successful settlements on behalf of his clients.
 Chris also tried a bad faith case, Buhmeyer v.
 New Holland, which resulted in a Plaintiff’s verdict and a substantial punitive damage award.

-After twenty-six (26) years of practice, Chris still enjoys what he does, and remains passionate about the rights of ordinary Iowans.
+After thirty-one (31) years of practice, Chris still enjoys what he does, and remains passionate about the rights of ordinary Iowans.